-Way of the Spirit—On Retreat
+Way of the Spirit—Online Retreats

 We build a respectful, trustworthy community that nurtures profound soul work.
 Using carefully structured group processes based on Parker Palmer’s Circles of Trust, we speak authentically of our own spiritual experience.
-As we respect differing theological language and perspectives, they stretch us and encourage growth.
+As we respect differing theological terms and perspectives, they stretch us and encourage growth.
 Our listening becomes contemplative practice.
 We hear movements of the Holy Spirit “where the words come from” (to quote a story of Quaker minister, John Woolman)